 - Must have been used for personal, family or household use

 - Covers defects that substantially diminish the use of the vehicle

 - The manufacturer must be notified within the first 24 months of original purchase

 VEHICLES NOT COVERED

 - Commercially owned vehicles

-- Towed recreational vehicles or “fifth-wheels”
+- Towed recreational vehicles or “fifth-wheels.”

-It is important that you carefully read your purchase or leasing contract that you signed with your auto dealer.
+It is essential that you carefully read your purchase or leasing contract that you signed with your auto dealer.
 Your contract may contain a clause that provides for a state-certified informal dispute settlement program.
 If this settlement program is outlined in writing, you must first attempt the informal dispute settlement program.
 This information should be found in the vehicle’s warranty booklet or owner’s manual.

 Under the Lemon Law, a manufacturer has the opportunity to correct the defect in a reasonable amount of time or attempts.
-If unsuccessful, the Lemon Law provides remedy for consumers, which are subject to strict procedural and time limits.
+If unsuccessful, the Lemon Law provides a remedy for consumers, which are subject to strict procedural and time limits.

 While it is possible to pursue a Lemon Law claim yourself, it is tough to maintain an accurate record of communication and deadlines between you and the manufacturer.
 This process becomes even more complicated if the defective vehicle is an RV.